majsylw/detect-waste-workshop/README.md

 ## Obtaining Course Materials
 Course materials, including Jupyter notebooks for the hands-on sessions, will be available in this GitHub repository.
+Additional instructions are provided under this [link](https://docs.google.com/presentation/d/12ly5htvdlFmHtKCaZtZrzu5uG_JtrplyQkhpVfULoeM/edit?usp=drive_link).
 Participants are encouraged to follow along with the example code, attempt exercises to practice the concepts learned, and download the latest version of the materials before each lecture to stay updated.

 ***Important:*** The course materials will be updated throughout the course, ensuring you have access to the most current information and examples.